en-rik/python-flask-blog/README.md

 ## Python Flask Blog Site

-This is a simple blog site built using Python , Flask and HTML.
+This is a simple blog inspired by TechWithTim site built using Python , Flask and HTML.

 ## Features